 Now do the same with the other fillet.
 Next, use a rolling pin to bash the fillets all the way down to flatten them a bit, they need to be about 5-6 inches (13-15 cm) wide, then season them with salt and freshly milled black pepper.
+Now prepare the stuffing.
+Heat 1 oz (25 g) of the butter in a small saucepan, then gently fry the chopped onion for 10 minutes until softened, and add it (and its juices) to the bowl containing the remaining stuffing ingredients: the breadcrumbs, walnuts, apple, lemon zest and juice, egg and sage.
 Latin American Beef Stew with Marinated Red Onion Salad.
 First of all, you need to roast the spices and, to do this, place them in a small frying pan or saucepan over a medium heat and stir and toss them around for 1-2 minutes, or until they begin to look toasted and start to jump in the pan.

 Then, when the oil gets really hot and begins to shimmer, fry the chicken – in 2 batches – to brown it well on all sides: remove the first batch to a plate while you tackle the second; each joint needs to be a lovely golden-brown colour all over.
 When the second batch is ready, remove it to join the rest.
 Winter Vegetable Pie with a Parmesan Crust.
 First of all place the butternut squash, celeriac, carrots and leeks in a steamer (the sweet potato is added later on).

 Pour in some boiling water from the kettle, add the freshly grated nutmeg and some salt, then cover and steam the vegetables for 10 minutes.
+Now add the chunks of sweet potato and steam for another 10 minutes, or until the thickest parts of the root vegetables feel tender when tested with a skewer.
+Then tip all the vegetables into a large bowl and allow them to cool.
 Gammon Steaks with White Wine and Gherkin Sauce.
 Crunchy Roast Potatoes with Saffron.
 First of all crush the saffron to a powder with a pestle and mortar.

 French Onion Soup.
 First make the croutons – begin by drizzling the olive oil on to a large, solid baking-sheet, add the crushed garlic and then, using your hands, spread the oil and garlic all over the baking sheet.

 Now place the bread slices on top of the oil, then turn over each one so that both sides have been lightly coated with the oil.
+Bake them in the oven for 20-25 minutes till crispy and crunchy.
+Next place the saucepan or casserole on a high heat and melt the oil and butter together.
 Oven-roasted Ratatouille.
 Prepare the courgettes and aubergine ahead of time by cutting them into 1 in (2.5 cm) dice, leaving the skins on.